 The Host SHALL send a server_query() APDU to the Card to request the information in the Card file server system pointed by a specific URL.
+The Host SHALL record the URL sent by the Card in the application_info_cnf() APDU and play back the URL recorded from the Card in the url_byte field of the server_query() APDU.
 The URL defines the location of the data that the Host is requesting.
 Upon receipt of the URL, the Card locates the requested data and provides it back to the Host in the server_reply() APDU.
 The Host SHALL process and display the data returned in the server_reply() APDU in a timely manner.